-While the focus of someone’s mouth tends to be on the teeth, the healthy gums are just as important.
-Receding gums can cause sensitivity and bad breath—be aware of the methods available to stop receding gums to avoid these uncomfortable symptoms.
+While the focus of someone’s mouth tends to be on the teeth, healthy gums are just as important.
+Receding gums may cause sensitivity, and sometimes bad breath.
+It is important to be aware of the methods available to stop receding gums in order to avoid these uncomfortable side effects.

 The Gums’ Role

 Gums are made of soft tissues.
 They provide support while surrounding the teeth on all sides.
 When completely healthy, gums fit snugly around the teeth.
 Recession occurs when the gumline pulls away from the teeth, thus making the teeth look longer than normal.
 Recession likely won’t be the only symptom that something’s wrong.
 See if your gums are sensitive.
 That will let you know to schedule a consultation with your dentist.
 Here are some signs of gum sensitivity to watch for.

 Receding Gums Causes